cycfi/q/docs/hello_universe.md

 building blocks as simple and minimal as possible.
 We will cover that in greater detail later.

-One will notice that our `square_synth` class does not even have state!
+The astute reader may notice that our `square_synth` class does not even have state!

 ```c++
    struct square_synth